AspieSoft/aspiesoft-auto-embed/readme.md

 Easily Embed Dynamic Youtube Videos Simply By Pasting The Url.

-Note: This plugin depends on jQuery
+Note: Requires jQuery To Run

 This plugin does most of the work client side, and waits for the page to finish loading so embeds do not slow down your site.
 Shortcodes are not needed (but are available), just add a clickable link to the youtube video, and the plugin will find all the youtube.com and youtu.be links, and replace them with an embed.